-Typematic Rate

-This option sets the rate at which characters on the screen repeat when a key is pressed and held down.
+- Typematic Rate This option sets the rate at which characters on the screen repeat when a key is pressed and held down.
 The settings are Slow or Fast.
-The Optimal and Fail - Safe default settings are Fast.

-System Keyboard

-This option does not specify if a keyboard is attached to the computer.
+The Optimal and Fail-Safe default settings are Fast. - System Keyboard This option does not specify if a keyboard is attached to the computer.
 Rather, it specifies if error messages are displayed if a keyboard is not attached.
 This option permits you to configure workstations with no keyboards.
 The settings are Absent or Present.
-The Optimal and Fail - Safe default settings are Present.

-Primary Display

-This option configures the type of monitor attached to the computer.
+The Optimal and Fail-Safe default settings are Present. - Primary Display This option configures the type of monitor attached to the computer.
 The settings are Mono, CGA40x25, CGA80x25, VGA/EGA, or Absent.
-The Optimal and Fail - Safe default settings are VGA/EGA.

-Mouse Support

-Set this option to Enabled to enable AMIBIOS support for a PS/2 - type mouse.
-Pins 1-2 of J23 on the motherboard must be shorted together to enable PS/2 mouse support .
+The Optimal and Fail-Safe default settings are VGA/EGA. - PS/2 Mouse Support Set this option to Enabled to enable AMIBIOS support for a PS/2-type mouse.
+Pins 2-3 of the PS/2 Mouse Selector jumper on the motherboard must be shorted together to enable PS/2 mouse support.
 The settings are Enabled or Disabled.
-The Optimal and Fail - Safe default settings are Enabled.
+The Optimal and Fail-Safe default settings are Enabled. - Setup Color Scheme This option specifies the foreground, background, and border color combinations that AMIBIOS Setup is displayed in.
+The settings are Pastel, Army, LCD, and Sky.
+The Optimal and Fail-Safe default settings are LCD.

-Hit < DEL > Message Display

-Set this option to Disabled to prevent
+Hit Message Display Set this option to Disabled to prevent